Imagine life without smartphones; no Google maps, no Uber, none of those things that bring the many conveniences into our lives.

 Imagine life without the internet.
 Or without personal computers.
-Or without televisions, microwaves and refrigerators.
+Or without televisions, microwaves, and refrigerators.

 Such is human nature.
 We get used to niceness.
 It becomes the new norm.

-And it is quite easy to bring niceness into our lives but extremely hard to let go.
+And it is easy to bring niceness into our lives but extremely hard to let go.
 Finance writer Andrew Tobias says that a luxury once sampled becomes a necessity.

 And once it becomes a necessity, the lack of it only brings unhappiness.